influxdata/docs-v2/content/v2.0/collect-data/advanced-telegraf.md

    The login screen for the UI (user interface) appears.
 2. Log in using your username and password.
 The **Getting started with InfluxDB 2.0** screen appears.
 3. Click **Configure a Data Collector**.
 A new dialog appears with the **Telegraf** selected.
 4. Click **Create Configuration**.
-The **Data Loading** page appears.
+The **Data Loading** page appears with the heading **Select Telegraf Plugins to add to your bucket**.
 5. Select your predefined **Bucket**, click the **System** option, and then click **Continue**.
 A page with **Plugins to Configure** appears.
 6. Review the list of **Plugins to Configure**.
-Click **Continue** repeatedly to cycle through information on each of the plugins and then continue to the next step.
-Alternatively, click **Skip to Verify** to proceed to the next step.
+Click **Continue** repeatedly to cycle through information on each of the System plugins and then continue to the next step.
+Alternatively, click **Skip to Verify** to immediately proceed to the next step.
-7. On the **Listen for Telegraf Data** page, follow the steps to install Telegraf, configure your API Token, and start Telegraf on your local instance.
+7. On the **Listen for Telegraf Data** page, follow the three listed steps to install Telegraf, configure your API Token, and start Telegraf on your local instance.
 8. Verify that you correctly completed these steps by clicking **Listen for Data** (if you don't see this, scroll down the internal frame).
 A "Connection Found!" message appears.